Christian Arroyo Player Props: Red Sox vs. Twins

 Christian Arroyo At The Plate

-- Arroyo has gotten a hit in six of 16 games this season (37.5%), with multiple hits twice.
+- In six of 16 games this season (37.5%), Arroyo has reached base safely via hit, and that includes multiple hits twice.

-- He has scored in three games this year (18.8%), but has had no multi-run games.
+- He has scored in three of 16 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.